-Your boat is equipped with automatic float switches on the bilge pumps.
-This will enable the bilge pumps to come on automatically if a significant amount of water accumulates in the bilge.
-The switches are wired directly to the batteries and should be inspected frequently to ensure proper operation.
-The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the "off" position.
-The pumps are equipped with switches at the helm.
-When a switch is in the "on" position, the pump will run continuously.
-The pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
-When a switch is in the off position, the pump is off unless activated by the float switch
+Your boat is equipped with automatic float switches adjacent to the bilge pumps.
+A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+These switches are wired directly to the batteries.
+They function independently of the battery select switch(es) and can activate the bilge pump with the battery select switches in the "off" position.
+Batteries should be inspected frequently to ensure proper operation.
+The bilge pumps are also equipped with switches at the helm.
+When a switch is in the "on" position the pump will run continuously.
+When a switch is in the "off" position, the pump is off unless activated by the float switch.

-Do not run bilge pumps dry for a prolonged period of time.
+Do not run the bilge pump dry for a prolonged period of time.

-BILGE PUMP LOCATIONS
+BILGE PUMP LOCATION